rina-333/Tourism-academy/api_doc.md

-  "title": "<title of news to get insert into>" "image_url": "<image url of news to get insert into>" "description": "<description of news to get insert into>" "category": "<category of news to get insert into>" "date": "<date of news to get insert into>"
+  "title": "<title of news to get insert into>" "image_url": "<image url of news to get insert into>" "description": "<description of news to get insert into>" "date": "<date of news to get insert into>"
 }
 ```